popbr/data-integration/Installation_Test/Readme.md

 Now you can also use this method for the Installation_Test.
 Create a new file, titled *LoginInfoTemplate.xml*, copy the information from LoginInfo.xml, and then add your username and password fields to match the information of the user that will be running the SQL login request.

-For the Installation_Test, make sure the new file is added to the *data-integration/Installation_Test/target/* folder
+For the Installation_Test, make sure the new file is added to the *data-integration/Installation_Test/target/* folder.